 Shalhevet Science Department strives to provide students with learning opportunities that provide both solid foundations of scientific processes as well as foster curiosity and desire to develop as innovators and creators of a better world.
-Shalhevet Science Department offers a range of courses ranging from in-depth academic explorations in Advanced (SAS) Biology, SAS Chemistry, and Physics, as well as complex interdisciplinary learning opportunities such as Environmental Science and Bioethics.
+Shalhevet Science Department offers a range of courses ranging from in-depth academic explorations in Advanced (SAS) Biology, SAS Chemistry, and Physics, as well as complex interdisciplinary learning opportunities such as Environmental Science.
 Shalhevet is also one of few independent high schools offering Biochemistry as an upper class high school elective.
 Additionally, science faculty is constantly busy brainstorming and developing new courses that will allow our students opportunities for engaged learning as well as increasing their competitiveness in college application process.

 Science department is committed to effective differentiated instruction and a variety of instructional approaches: from Project Based Learning, to Inquiry Based Learning and traditional lectures and labs.
 An emphasis is made on Experiential learning and providing students with opportunities to learn in a realistic setting.